AlexanderDeniskin/NAV/RenumberTable/README.md

-## This script allows to change ID of table in Nav 2017
+## This SQL-script allows to change ID of table in Nav 2017 without transferring data

 ```SQL
 Declare @OldID int, @NewID int